Banco Bradesco S.A. (BBD) Shares Up Despite Recent Market Volatility

 Banco Bradesco S.A.
-(NYSE: BBD)’s stock price has increased by 1.26 compared to its previous closing price of 2.38.
-Nevertheless, the company has seen a -4.74% plunge in its stock price over the last five trading sessions.
+(NYSE: BBD)’s stock price has increased by 0.40 compared to its previous closing price of 2.51.
+Nevertheless, the company has seen a 1.20% surge in its stock price over the last five trading sessions.

 Is It Worth Investing in Banco Bradesco S.A.
 (NYSE: BBD) Right Now?

 Banco Bradesco S.A.
-(NYSE: BBD) has a price-to-earnings ratio of 2.91x that is above its average ratio.
-Additionally, the 36-month beta value for BBD is 0.71.
-There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 1 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+(NYSE: BBD) has a higher price-to-earnings ratio of 3.04x compared to its average ratio, and the 36-month beta value for BBD is at 0.71.

 Sponsored

-The average price predicted by analysts for BBD is $4.00, which is $0.99 above the current price.
-The public float for BBD is 5.31B and currently, short sellers hold a 1.00% ratio of that float.
-The average trading volume of BBD on March 27, 2023 was 36.72M shares.
+The average price suggested by analysts for BBD is $4.00, which is $0.88 above the current market price.
+The public float for BBD is 5.31B, and currently, shorts hold a 1.00% of that float.
+The average trading volume for BBD on March 30, 2023 was 36.37M shares.

 BBD’s Market Performance

-BBD’s stock has seen a -4.74% decrease for the week, with a -10.94% drop in the past month and a -11.30% fall in the past quarter.
-The volatility ratio for the week is 4.14%, and the volatility levels for the past 30 days are at 3.55% for Banco Bradesco S.A.
-The simple moving average for the last 20 days is -6.02% for BBD stock, with a simple moving average of -21.88% for the last 200 days.
+The stock of Banco Bradesco S.A.
+(BBD) has seen a 1.20% increase in the past week, with a -0.25% drop in the past month, and a -4.56% fall in the past quarter.
+The volatility ratio for the week is 4.15%, and the volatility levels for the past 30 days are at 3.58% for BBD.
+The simple moving average for the last 20 days is -1.27% for BBD stock, with a simple moving average of -17.79% for the last 200 days.

 Analysts’ Opinion of BBD